 Of the many structures built by kauri bushmen, the driving dams have proven the most durable, and are arguably the most distinctive and evocative relics of the industry.

-Over 60 dams were built in the Kauaeranga Valley, however, today only two (Christmas Creek and Dancing Camp) remain substantially intact.
+Over 60 dams were built in the Kauaeranga Valley.
+However, today only one, Dancing Camp, remains substantially intact.
 If you want to see how the dams worked there is a one third scale working replica just ten minutes walk from the visitor centre.

 The Dancing Camp dam is 5 minutes from the Pinnacles Hut, on the Kauaeranga Roadend - Pinnacles Hut section of the Kauaeranga Kauri Trail.